What is the Cost of Hiring a Private Investigator?

 Editor’s Note: This article was originally published on September 17th, 2018, and has been completely revamped and updated for accuracy and comprehensiveness.

 One of the first questions that follow when you decide to engage a private investigator is how much it costs to hire one?
 As you can imagine, there aren’t any standard prices in this business.
 However, several criteria determine the fees you’ll have to pay if you want to benefit from a private investigator’s services.

 So, let’s find out how much the cost of hiring a private investigator is and what you should do to be sure you’re paying the right price.

-Some people need private investigators for the usual routine, like the surveillance of a person, pre-matrimonial investigation, bug sweeps or background checks.
-These are among the basic services provided by a private investigator.
-You can expect to pay less for them than for more complicated matters, like financial fraud investigations, asset investigations or customized investigations that involve creative solutions to your problems.
+Some people need private investigators for the usual tasks, like surveillance, pre-matrimonial investigation, bug sweeps, or background checks.
+These are among the essential services provided by a private investigator.
+You can expect to pay less for them than for more complicated matters, like financial fraud investigations, asset investigations, or customized investigations that involve creative solutions to your problems.

 They usually charge hourly fees…

 Most private investigators charge an hourly rate; after all, they are consultants.
 Hourly fees are common, especially for surveillance assignments that can run for hours, days, or even weeks.
 The private investigator will be paid for the number of hours worked.

 However, it’s recommended to agree upon a budget for the private investigator to work within that range.